 How can the VSEPR Theory be used to Predict the Shapes of Molecules?

 The strength of the repulsion between a lone pair and a bond pair of electrons lies in between the repulsion between two lone pairs and between two bond pairs.
-The order of repulsion between electron pairs as follows:
+The order of repulsion between electron pairs is as follows:

 Lone Pair- lone pair > Lone Pair- bond- pair > Bond Pair- bond pair.